myousefi2016/slepc4py/docs/source/overview.rst

       other parameters for fine tuning the computation.
 Different solvers are available, as in the case of EPS.

-:QEP: This component is the analog of EPS for the case of Quadratic
+:PEP: This component is the analog of EPS for the case of Polynomial
       Eigenvalue Problems.
-The user provides three square matrices that define the problem.
+The user provides the coefficient matrices of the polynomial.
 Several parameters can be specified, as in the case of EPS.
 It is also possible to indicate whether the problem belongs to a special type, e.g., symmetric or gyroscopic.